-My doctor had me take 1 teaspoon DE, 3 times daily, stirred into about 4-6 ounces of water.
-I did this about 15 minutes before each meal.
+My doctor had me take 1 teaspoon DE, 3 times daily, stirred into about 4 to 6 ounces of water.
+I did this about fifteen minutes before each meal.

-Each recipe only contains 1 tablespoon of DE.
-Too much could cause constipation.
-But 1 tablespoon works great.
-You can eat 1-2 biscuits or a few energy ball cookies and be perfectly in line with how much DE you’d be taking if you drank the 1 teaspoon before a meal.
+Each recipe only contains one tablespoon of DE.
+Too much can cause constipation.
+But one tablespoon works great.
+You can eat 1 to 2 biscuits or a few energy ball cookies and be perfectly in line with how much DE you’d be taking if you drank the 1 teaspoon before a meal.

 You can purchase food grade diatomaceous earth here.

-Blessings upon you; may you defeat your pathogen overgrowth too!! xo
+Blessings upon you; may you defeat your pathogen overgrowth too!

 Up next: How to use DE for internal worms!